JordanRL/Fermat/docs/getting-started/mutability.md

 This can be seen if you look at the different implementations of the `setValue()` abstract method in the `ImmutableDecimal` and `MutableDecimal` classes.

-!!! example "Implementations of setValue()"
+!!! example "Implementations Of setValue()"
     === "ImmutableDecimal"
         ```php
         <?php